The winners of the 17th Annual Rondo Hatton Classic Horror Awards were announced April 30.

 The awards are named after Rondo Hatton, an obscure B-movie villain of the 1940s, and “honor the best in classic horror research, creativity and film preservation.”
-This year’s e-mail vote, conducted by the Classic Horror Film Board, a 23-year old online community, drew more than 3,700 ballots, the most ever.
+This year’s e-mail vote, conducted by the Classic Horror Film Board, a 23-year old online community, drew responses from a record 4,510 fans and pros around the world.

-A Rondo Awards Ceremony will be held at the WonderFest Convention in Louisville on Saturday, June 2, 2018.
+The annual Rondo Awards Ceremony will be held Saturday, June 1 at the Wonderfest Convention in Louisville.

 BEST TV PRESENTATION

 - UNIVERSAL CLASSIC MONSTERS: Complete 30-film Collection

 - NIGHT OF THE LIVING DEAD (Criterion)

 BEST DVD EXTRA

 - ‘Night of the Anubis’ work print (NIGHT OF THE LIVING DEAD)